superstarlifter/doc/docs/how_to/access_policy.md

 ### Creating an Access Policy via sharing
 * When a user shares a resource (collection, dashboard, etc) an access policy will automatically be created in the Access Policies table.
-* Resources that requrire supporting resources will automatically create a policy for both resources.
+* Resources that require supporting resources will automatically create a policy for both resources.
-    * For example when a user shares a dashboard with a user 2 policies will be created
+    * For example when a user shares a dashboard with a user, 2 policies will be created
       * 1 for the dasboard
-      * 1+ for the read access to the read access to the data that supports the dashboard
+      * 1+ for the read access to the data that supports the dashboard

 * For more information on how to Share collections, dashboards and domains, visit: [Sharing Access](/docs/how_to/sharing_access.md)

+To learn more about how others are using this functionality, head over to the [StarLifter Community](community.starlifter.io).